kyma-incubator/service-catalog/docs/migration-apiserver-to-crds.md

 ![Service Catalog upgrade](images/sc-migration-to-crds.svg)

-The above picture describes changes in Service Catalog architecture made between versions 0.2.0 and 0.3.0:
+The above picture describes changes in the Service Catalog architecture made between versions 0.2.0 and 0.3.0:
-- Custom Resource Definitions (native K8S feature) is now used to store Service Catalog objects
+- Custom Resource Definitions (native K8S feature) are now used to store Service Catalog objects
 - etcd and Aggregated API Server are no longer needed
-- WebHook server was added to perform data validation/mutation using admission Webhooks mechanism
+- Webhook server was added to perform data validation/mutation using the admission webhooks mechanism

 ## Upgrade Service Catalog as a Helm release

-The Service Catalog helm release can be upgraded using `helm upgrade` command, which runs all necessary actions.
+The Service Catalog helm release can be upgraded using the `helm upgrade` command, which runs all necessary actions.

 ### Details of an upgrade and migration